How to Prune Lilac Bushes Like a Pro

 Keeping up With Your Lilac

 Don’t be afraid to make the first cut.
 Understanding the needs of your lilac bush and knowing when to prune it is all a part of being a plant owner.
 Being a plant owner also means knowing when to call in the professionals.
-For further help with pruning lilacs, other flowering shrubs, or landscaping, consider calling a local lawn care pro.
+For further help with pruning lilacs, other flowering shrubs, or landscaping, consider calling a local landscaping pro.

 Main Image Credit: Pxhere / CC0 1.0